 My major required attendance (It counted for 30% of our grade!), so this was an easy one for me.
 I don’t mean it was easy to get up for an 8AM after going out the night before, but I always made sure to go to class and nap later.

 This is something I would strongly recommend you do as well.
 Some professors have participation points you can only earn by attending class or they will hold pop quizzes.
 It may seem like a minor amount you’d be skipping, but if you get a zero on a third of your grade, your test scores will have to be phenomenal to pass!
 Make sure to attend class and pay attention.
 The information will be worth your time.
-And if you need help getting a full night’s sleep before class, check out this article.
+And if you need help getting a full night’s sleep before class, check out my full night sleep tips.

 2. Manage Your Time